tankista/SYScreenshotUploader/README.md

 Register your dropbox's app to correct URL scheme (db-DROPBOX_APP_KEY) in Info.plist.
 This will ensure that after successful authorisation iOS will redirect you from Dropbox app to your app.

+###Link with AssetsLibrary.framework
+Go to your project's target -> Link Binary With Libraries add AssetsLibrary.framework

 ###Implementation

 In your app's app delegate implementation file import header and define keys